XMPie Scripting Plugin SDK

 Using scripting you can also query, add and modify document placeholders, which are the assignments of plans into a document.

-Various objects that can potentially have ADOR assignments to them, such as boxes, or layers, or text ranges, have the property adorName once the plug-in is installed.
+Various objects that can potentially have ADOR assignments to them, such as boxes, or layers, or text ranges, have the property adorName once the plugin is installed.
 Through this property you can both get and set an ADOR reference.
 If the property value is an empty string it means that this object is not affected by an ADOR.
 Objects that can have a Style ADOR affecting them own the property styleADORName (such as boxes and text ranges).

 For example, a layer can be assigned a Visibility ADOR, hence the following is valid: